DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-column-reordering.md

 ### ReorderingCellProps

-Describes the reordering row cell component properties.
+Describes the reordering row cell component's properties.

 A value with the [TableCellProps](table.md#tablecellprops) shape extended by the following fields: